diffblue/gitlab/doc/api/graphql/reference/index.md

 ### `Query.explainVulnerabilityPrompt`

-Explain This Vulnerability Prompt for a specified Vulnerability.
+GitLab Duo Vulnerability summary prompt for a specified vulnerability.

 WARNING:
 **Introduced** in 16.2.